Hans5958/blog/README.md

 ## License

-The texts (articles, writings, etc) is licensed under the terms of [Creative Commons Attribution-ShareAlike 4.0 International license](LICENSE.md)
+The texts (articles, writings, etc) are licensed under the terms of [Creative Commons Attribution-ShareAlike 4.0 International license](LICENSE.md)

 The code that builts the site is licensed under the terms of [MIT license](LICENSE-code.md).